Welcome! I’m Julianna. I am a wife, mama, professional declutterer, and writer.

 My goal is to cultivate a habit of less stuff, so I can have more in my life that I really care about and that truly matters to me.

 If any of this resonates with you, please join me on this journey of simplifying and creating margin in life, so you can say yes to the great.
 If you want to make sure you never miss a post, sign up below to receive my weekly updates with tips on simplifying life.

-When I’m not writing, I enjoy reading, walking, hanging out with my girls, DIY projects (extra bonus if I’m repurposing something), tea, throwing things away and organizing (in that order), deepening my faith, and spending time with my friends and family.
+When I’m not writing, I enjoy reading, walking, hanging out with my girls & my husband, DIY projects (extra bonus if I’m repurposing something), tea, throwing things away and organizing (in that order), deepening my faith, and spending time with my friends and family.
 And finally, binge-watching This Is Us with my sister because Randall and Jack.